Skip to Content

 Best Overall: Behr Premium Advanced DeckOver

-The paint is available in an array of 54 colors including beige, cappuccino, gray, brown, forest green, and more.
+The paint is available in an array of 54 colors, including beige, cappuccino, gray, brown, forest green, and more.

 If properly prepared, it effortlessly resurfaces concrete and wood decks.
 The textured formula creates a finish that is both slip-resistant and waterproof.
-For best results, clean the wood and allow it to fully dry for at least 24 hours prior to painting.

-The result is impressive adhesion with a crack and mildew-resistant finish.
 The splatter-resistant application makes it easy to do it yourself.
-Reviewers recommend power washing your deck first.
-You can rent a power washer at Home Depot, as well.
+Reviewers recommend power-washing your deck first.
+You can rent a power washer at Home Depot as well.

-Let it dry for at least 24 hours and paint on a cloudy day, when the surface of the deck is less than 90 degrees F.
+Let it dry for at least 24 hours and paint on a cloudy day when the surface of the deck is less than 90 degrees F.

 Most used two coats and were very happy with how easy it was to cover the surface.
 The result was good bondage and an anti-slip finish.